buk7456/FreeTX/source code/readme.md

 If you are using the legacy Arduino 1.8.x IDE, you need to enable the "Use external editor" option.
 For VScode, simply open the folder (e.g. mtx) as project.
 For notepad++, use the "Open folder as workspace".

+Unless stated otherwise, the source code is licensed under the MIT license.